Relief for depression and anxiety

 Adaptation Practice: London – Oxford – Global.

 ps As a doctor I would advise you, if possible not to take prescribed medication for the above conditions.
 The scientific evidence shows that antidepressants and tranquillisers like fluoxetine (Prozac) and diazepam (Valium) can make the conditions they are meant to treat worse.
 They can make them recur.
-They are addictive, causing severe symptoms when trying to stop them – symptoms that doctors often confuse and think are due to the original condition.
+They are addictive, causing severe symptoms when trying to stop them; symptoms that doctors often mistakenly think are due to the original condition – depression or anxiety – and so prescribe more drugs.
 If you are already taking any then do not stop them abruptly or without supervision from a specialist in drug withdrawal.
 For more information about this see the blog posts ‘All-Party Parliamentary Group for Prescribed Drug Dependence’ and ‘Psychiatric drugs can seriously damage your health’ (which contains a video by a world expert) and contact Dr Sherlock.